 Some of the top HR productivity threats include managing time cards, updating employee information, managing benefits, reporting, and tracking Paid Time Off (PTO).
-In our age of technology, however, many options exist to help streamline these repetitive processes.
-Both process improvements and software have helped my company complete HR tasks more productively.
+In our age of technology, however, many options exist to help streamline these repetitive processes, like using management services, where this sort of software has helped my company complete HR tasks more productively.

 10. HR software – Software solutions for HR vary widely, but they generally streamline administrative and talent management tasks, as well as reporting.
 Such software can consolidate all of your sourcing and screening, payroll and time tracking, and benefits management processes into one conveniently organized program.